OmarAbdullwahhab/extreme-genertor/README.md

     - knowledge of YAML https://yaml.org/

 # Usage
-    - compile the code with maven
+    - compile the code with maven : mvn compile
     - run the code to see the usage message.
     - copy the resource/example directory somewhere
     - run again and pass the arguments as follows.